 The following graph illustrates seasonal voyage speed patterns for voyages observed by customs by distance.
 We found voyage speed increased in spring and summer and that longer routes exhibited faster speeds.
 There was large deviation in recorded speeds that seems to be related to winds and poor weather.
-We are looking to see if standard deviation recorded for sailing and port times reduced in the next centuries with investment in port facilities.
+We are looking to see if recorded for sailing speed increased with time.

 We also looked at ports.
 We found that some, such as Newcastle and Sunderland, were used much less in the winter.
 These ports serviced the regional coal trade, which provided heat and power to large populations in the South East.
 Newcastle this way played a crucial economic role.